The Throne Already Judged Her Body

 Rhaenyra's Bastard Hypocrisy Will Cost Her Navy

-Rhaenyra's refusal to legitimize Addam of Hull as a full Velaryon has made Corlys's continued loyalty structurally impossible, and his defection will remove the naval blockade that is the material basis of her hold on King's Landing.
+Rhaenyra's refusal to grant Addam of Hull the Velaryon name has made Corlys's continued loyalty structurally untenable, and his departure would lift the naval blockade that underpins her hold on King's Landing.

 Ormund Hightower Weaponizes Rhaenyra's Own Mercy